yurajoh/RPCharacterInfo-Issues/README.md

-# RPCharacterInfo Issue Tracker
+# RP Character Info Issue Tracker
-Issue tracking for the Vintage Story mod RP Character Info (https://mods.vintagestory.at/rpcharacterinfo)
+Issue tracking for the Vintage Story mod RP Character Info (https://mods.vintagestory.at/rpcharacterinfo).

 Navigate to the Issues tab to submit a new issue or view existing ones.